zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbox.md

 ```

 Note that there are 6 blocks, one for each of the to 6 phonon modes in silicon.
 The 1st column an irrelevant coordinate used to plot the phonon dispersion.
-The 2nd to 4th columns are the x, y, and z coordinates of the crystal momenta, in crystal units.
+The 2nd to 4th columns are the x, y, and z coordinates of the crystal momenta, in crystal coordinate.
 The 5th column is the phonon energy in meV units.